noiselabs/configparser.php/README.md

 Installation
 ============

-Cloning/downloading from [GitHub] is the only available method to get this library so far.
+Cloning/downloading from [GitHub](https://github.com/noiselabs/noiselabs-php-toolkit) is, so far, the only available method to get this library.

 You may clone via git:

-	$ git clone git://github.com/noisebleed/noiselabs-php-toolkit.gitconfig
+	$ git clone git://github.com/noiselabs/noiselabs-php-toolkit.git

 or download a tarball either in Gzip or Zip format: